Skip to content

 -H "apikey: 3pewxln1nnrm3lcz04vuj0rmisveya6q"

-or viewing it in GUI by clicking on user's name (john) in upper right corner and selecting settings from dropdown menu
+or by viewing it in the GUI by clicking on his user initial in upper right corner and selecting Settings from the dropdown menu:

 Data

-• we leverage security mechanisms which are built into databases (GRANT, GROUPS, ROLES etc.),
+• ability to leverage security mechanisms which are built into databases (GRANT, GROUPS, ROLES etc.)

-• each SlashDB account can have different effective privileges on database objects (e.g. only SELECT),
+• you can create SlashDB accounts that have different effective privileges on database objects (e.g. only SELECT)

 Example